ebruchez/ebruchez.github.io/_posts/2024-11-19-apple-1-reproduction-part-4-assembly.md

 ## Cleaning the board

 Once all of this is done, you can clean the board of flux thoroughly.
 I had already done some spot cleaning.
 The reason to do this now is that most components are still low-profile, and cannot be damaged with isopropyl alcohol.
-I used a flat-ish bucket with aluminium foil, filled it with isopropyl alcohol, and let the board soak for a few minutes.
+I used a flat tray lined with aluminium foil, filled it with isopropyl alcohol, and let the board soak for a few minutes.
 I then used a toothbrush to clean the board.
 I used compressed air to dry it.
-I also have KimWipes wipes to clean the board, which come in handy in many cases.
+I also have KimWipes to clean the board, which come in handy in many cases.

 ## Last components